ratschlab/spladder/README.md

 Documentation
 -------------

-This README provides a quick walk-through of a basic SplAdder run.
+This README provides only a high-level overview of a basic SplAdder run.
 For further reading, please consider the [SplAdder Wiki](https://github.com/ratschlab/spladder/wiki).

 After installation, the command `spladder` becomes available in your path.
 Invoking SplAdder without any parameters will print a description of the command line interface to the screen.

-In a basic call, SplAdder is invoked with three parameters: the annotation file (via -a), a comma separated list of alignment files (via -b) and an output directory where results files are stored (via -o).
+In a basic call in build-mode (`spladder build`), SplAdder requires at least three parameters: the annotation file (via `-a`), a comma-separated list of alignment files (via `-b`) and an output directory where results files are stored (via `-o`).
 This will run SplAdder in its default configuration, which consists of the following steps:

 * transform annotation into splicing graph representation